jamnmz/migneco.1/README.md

    On average, the program seems to be adopted by init approximately around 25% of the time

 4.
+   Program now takes significantly longer to run

-   Calling program with 20 has program /20 adopted by init Calling program with 40 has program /40 adopted by init Calling program with 60 has program /60 adopted by init Calling program with 80 has program /80 adopted by init Calling program with 99 has program /99 adopted by init
+   Calling program with 20 has program 6/20 adopted by init
+      Also of note, process 20 finished before process 19 Calling program with 40 has program /40 adopted by init Program would not run more than 28 processes, but 8/28 adopted Calling program with 60 has program /60 adopted by init Program would not run more than 28 processes, but 17/28 adopted Calling program with 80 has program /80 adopted by init Program would not run more than 28 processes, but 13/28 adopted Calling program with 99 has program /99 adopted by init Program would not run more than 28 processes, but 10/28 adopted

-   On average, the program seems to be adopted by init approximately around % of the time
+   On average, the program seems to be adopted by init approximately more than 50% of the time, but code would not run for more than 28 processes